Lummis: Looking to make sure government works for you

 Being a U.S. senator isn’t just about casting votes.
 As I start my time in Washington, I want you to know all of the ways I can help you navigate the federal government, and make sure that our government is working for you and not the other way around.

 It starts with my Wyoming-based offices, which are currently open for business in Cheyenne, Casper and Cody.
 Additional offices will be opening this year in Star Valley, Sundance and Jackson.
 I’m blessed to have a team of experienced state staff who have been helping Wyoming people and businesses navigate federal rules and regulations for years.
-In addition to hiring several members of my predecessor Senator Mike Enzi’s team, and a few of my own from the U.S. House, I created a brand new position – the director of business outreach – focused exclusively on helping Wyoming businesses navigate the federal bureaucracy and pursue opportunities for federal funding and contracts.
-Any business running into roadblocks or looking for opportunities related to the federal government should reach out to Brenden Ames in my Cheyenne office for assistance.
+In addition to hiring several members of my predecessor, Sen. Mike Enzi’s team, and a few of my own from the U.S. House, I created a brand new position – the Director of Business Outreach – focused exclusively on helping Wyoming businesses navigate the federal bureaucracy and pursue opportunities for federal funding and contracts.
+Any business running into roadblocks or looking for opportunities related to the federal government should reach out to Brendan Ames in my Cheyenne office for assistance.

 For people and families in Wyoming, there are a number of issues with which my team can assist, including a few that might surprise you – Social Security, Medicare and Medicaid benefits, just to name a few.
 If you are entitled to benefits that you are not receiving, sometimes a call from my staff to the correct agency can shake things loose and fix whatever issues you might be having.